uweschmitt/emzed/website/api_other.rst

    import abundance
    import adducts

-Data of chemical elemets are available from the *elements* module, e.g:
+Data of chemical elements are available from the *elements* module, e.g:

 .. pycon::